Courses » B.A. LL.B. »

-Bachelor in Law & Bachelor in Arts (B.A.
+Bachelor of Arts & Bachelor of Legislative Law (B.A.
 LL.B.)
-Course Admissions 2019 - 2020 Academic YearPursuing a degree in law can be one of the most demanding and fulfilling ventures one could undertake in his lifetime.
+Course Admissions 2020 - 2021 Academic YearPursuing a degree in law can be one of the most demanding and fulfilling ventures one could undertake in his lifetime.
 It is one of the most traditional professions in the world.
 In this section of Indiastudychannel.com describes more about the scope and traits of B.A.LL.B. degree course.

 Duration for B.A.
 LL.B.
 Course - The B.A.
 LL.B.
-(Hons.) course is a 5 year course.
+(Hons.) course is a 5-year course.
 There is a difference between LL.B. which is a rather older course and B.A.
 LL.B.
 (Hons.).
-While the former is a three year course, the latter is a five year course.
-The bigger difference between the two course is the subjects the students study while pursuing these courses as well as the approach that is taken.
+While the former is a three-year course, the latter is a five-year course.
+The bigger difference between the two courses is the subjects the students study while pursuing these courses as well as the approach that is taken.